web-advanced-fall-2016/todolist-in-class-guacamole/README.md

 ## Steps

 ### FEATURES
-1)load the initial list on client side

-1) load the initial list on client side page
+1) load the initial list on client side

 2) Add new item(s) to To Do List
    - after typing, when hit enter or click the add button, add a new item to the list on the server side(into json file)